drdeeks/Universal_Path_Config/README.md

 ## Project & Tool Migration

-The Universal Dev Setup now includes powerful migration capabilities to help you organize your existing development environment.
+The Universal Path Config now includes powerful migration capabilities to help you organize your existing development environment.
 This feature allows you to consolidate all your projects, tools, and configurations into a single, well-organized location.

 ### How Migration Works